Kvas-AL/Tic_Tac_Toe/README.md

 <br/>

 Made using C++/SDL. <br/>
-### Libraries must be included in order to compile correctly:
+### To compile correctly, you need to include libraries:
 ```
 SDL2.lib
 SDL2main.lib